devExcale/acsai-obsidian/Workbench.md

 - [ ] Furthest-first Heuristic: first is picked at random, others are picked iteratively based on decreasing distance (updated on each assignment)

+#### Classification vs Regression

+- [ ] Regression: turning a hyper-dimensional vector into a scalar
+- [ ] Classification: map subsets of hyper-dimensional vectors into a discrete set of scalars

+#### Parametric vs Non-parametric

+- [ ] Parametric: the conversion from a vector to the result scalar is given from some set of parameters $\theta$, the model has to be *trained* guess $\theta$
+- [ ] Non-parametric: the conversion from a vector to the result scalar doesn't need any set of parameters, the model doesn't have to be trained
+- [ ] Example of non-parametric: knn, decision trees

 ![hr](assets/hr.png)